El-gibbor/DSA_Sparse_Matrix/README.md

   `3` = Multiplication of sparse matrix

 * Provide paths to two matrix files.
+  * ⚠️ **Note:** For Multiplication operation, the total columns of input file A must be equal to the total number of rows in input file B

 * The result will be saved in the `result_outputs/` directory with an auto-generated filename.